- When are taxes due?

 Contact your mortgage company to make them aware that you received a copy of your tax bill.
 If they are responsible for paying your tax bill, they will request a copy and pay the taxes.

-The Treasurer’s office does offer a delinquent payment plan.
+The Treasurer’s Office does offer a delinquent payment plan.
 Property owners entering into a monthly payment contract become current on their property taxes by paying toward all new taxes while paying off prior delinquent taxes, all without accruing additional interest and penalty.
-Please come to the Treasurer's office or call the office at 937-225-4010, Option 2 to speak with a Delinquent Specialist.
+Please come to the Treasurer's Office or call the office at 937-225-4010, Option 2 to speak with a Delinquency Specialist.

-In February, taxpayers enrolled in a Prepayment Plan will receive a final statement that may indicate CREDIT DO NOT PAY.
-This is due to your real estate taxes being estimated at the time first half payment coupons were mailed in August.
-If a taxpayer has made all of their monthly payments it is possible that they may have a credit.
-It is not necessary to pay a bill that shows a credit and the credit will be subtracted from the second half real estate tax bill and divided into the taxpayers next five coupons (March-July).
+In February, taxpayers enrolled in a Prepayment Plan will receive a final statement that may indicate CREDIT; DO NOT PAY.
+This is due to real estate taxes being estimated at the time first half payment coupons were mailed in August.
+If a taxpayer has made all of their monthly payments, it is possible that they may have a credit.
+It is not necessary to pay a bill that shows a credit.
+The credit will be subtracted from the second half real estate tax bill and divided into the taxpayer's next five coupons (March-July).